 - In an episode of The Simpsons Bart causes mayhem at Lenny's birthday party by switching all the Roombas (which Lenny had given everyone as party favors) from "off" to "Malevolent Sentience."

 - On Family Guy Brian, being a dog, is scared of the vacuum cleaner.
 At one point, Peter shoots the vacuum (for unrelated reasons); Brian comes in and sees the "dead" vacuum and says "whoever did this, thank you."

 - In Earthworm Jim, as part of Peter Puppy's origin, he tried to stand up against a vacuum cleaner, only to get sucked up and find himself in Planet Heck, home of Evil the Cat.

-- Rocko's Modern Life had the Suck-O-Matic, a giant vacuum cleaner that also literally had a mind of its own.
+- Rocko's Modern Life: "A Sucker for the Suck-O-Matic" had the titular Suck-O-Matic, a vacuum cleaner that was as huge as a truck and literally had a mind of its own.

 - In one episode of FETCH! with Ruff Ruffman, the kids are sent to the island of Dogtopia/Catlantis, where cats and dogs used to live in harmony until a civil war broke out between them.
 They use their clue-finding skills to solve the mystery of what caused the conflict, eventually finding that both sides blamed each other for a horrible howling that was terrifying everyone.
 On a smaller island nearby, the kids find the answer: the howling was caused by evil vacuum cleaners living there.

 - Though we don't see it happen, Peter on The Real Ghostbusters recounts a shapeshifting ghost that attacked them as a literal vicious vac:

 Peter: ...and then he became a carnivorous vacuum cleaner.
 I've still got the scars; anybody want to see?

 Ray: Peter, we just ate.